-Sumner is a multifaceted commercial and construction litigator with a penchant for complex appellate matters.
-He has briefed appeals — some with tens of millions of dollars at stake — in multiple federal circuit courts and the Mississippi Supreme Court.
-Sumner has particular experience in appellate matters involving arbitration issues under federal and state law.
+Sumner Fortenberry is a commercial and construction litigator with a penchant for complex appellate matters.
+Sumner briefed, argued, and won his first appeal before he was 30 years old.
+He has handled appeals — some with tens of millions of dollars at stake — in multiple federal circuit courts and the Mississippi Supreme Court.
 Prior to joining Bradley, Sumner clerked for the Hon.
 Leslie H. Southwick of the Fifth Circuit Court of Appeals.

 Sumner also maintains a varied trial practice in federal and state court, as well as in arbitration proceedings.
 The primary focus of his trial practice is construction and commercial litigation, specifically cases involving breaches of contract and business torts.
 He also has experience in a wide variety of other substantive areas, including insurance coverage disputes, shareholder disputes, employment matters, and governmental affairs.